-Figure 4, Comparison of importance value of the predictor variables based on three different algorithms, Generalized Additive Model (GAM), Gradient Boosted Regression Tree (GBM), Random Forest (a), Ensembles importance value of predictor variables using all three algorithms (b).
+Figure 4: Comparison of importance value of the predictor variables based on three different algorithms, Generalized Additive Model (GAM), Gradient Boosted Regression Tree (GBM), Random Forest (a), Ensembles importance value of predictor variables using all three algorithms (b).

 Aspen Range Change

-Using the ensembled forecasted aspen distribution, number of aspen presence pixels with resolution of 250m is predicted to decrease while number of aspen absence pixels increase moving forward to 2040, 2070 and 2100 compared to 2010 (Figure 5).
-The pattern of this change is consistent for both climate change scenarios, but it is more pronounced in case of high emission scenario.
+Using the ensembled forecasted aspen distribution, the number of 250 m pixels with suitable for aspen e was predicted to decrease, while number of pixels unsuitable for aspen was expected to increase by 2100 (Fig. 5).
+The pattern of this change is consistent for both climate change scenarios, but it is more pronounced in the high emission scenario.